britnia/connect_four/README.md

 # Development ToDos
 ## for Primary Game Play
-* controller concern tests
+* Controller concern tests
-* test for drop piece method
+* Test for drop piece method
-* handle a tie game
+* Handle a tie game
 * DRY up view with a partial for the game board

 ## Give computer more brains